tc39/proposal-rm-builtin-subclassing/README.md

 ### Prototype methods

 `SharedArrayBuffer.prototype.slice` will create and return an %SharedArrayBuffer% object in the current Realm.
-It will no longer consule `this.constructor[`@@species`]`.
+It will no longer consult `this.constructor[`@@species`]`.

 ### Removing @@species